 Experience With Federal District Judge.

 Mr. Gapasin graduated from The University of Notre Dame in 1996.
 That same year, he was accepted into the University of Missouri (Mizzou) School of Law in Columbia, Missouri.
-After his first year in law school, he clerked in Kansas City, Missouri under The Honorable Dean Whipple, Federal District Judge of the Western District of Missouri.
+After his first year in law school, he served as a clerk intern in Kansas City, Missouri under The Honorable Dean Whipple, Federal District Judge of the Western District of Missouri.
 Judge Whipple is a Federal Judge who is highly regarded among the attorneys in Kansas City and is considered to be one of the toughest, heavy-handed Judges in the Eighth Circuit.
 Because of this opportunity to work directly with Judge Whipple and his clerks, Mr. Gapasin became keenly aware of the intricacies of complex civil and criminal Federal litigation.
 Having worked on important, high-profile Federal cases that influenced law throughout the Eighth Circuit, he affected thousands of people throughout the Western District.
 Working on influential Federal cases from “in chambers” provided him with insight most attorneys will never experience.
 This position in Federal Court becomes an important chapter in his development as a criminal defense lawyer.

 Associate For Prestigious Las Vegas Litigation Firm.